logo

 Academic Presentations

 Presentations are intimidating enough when using your native language, and even more intimidating when using a second language.
-There are underlying concerns about using the right vocabulary, pronouncing words correctly, and worst of all simply forgetting what you want to say about your topic during the middle of the presentation.
+There are underlying concerns about using the right vocabulary, pronouncing words correctly, and worst of all not forgetting what you want to say about your topic during the middle of the presentation.

 As with interviewing, the key to a more relaxed presentation and more confidence is knowing exactly what you want to say and practicing this until presenting your topic feels "second nature" or completely familiar to you.